How to beat stress and anxiety when applying through Clearing

 Follow these 10 tips to deal with stress and anxiety when applying for university through Clearing.

 This advice is especially important if you're disappointed with your exam results.
-In 2018, over 60,000 students successfully applied to uni through Clearing and more than 45,000 of those students applied after missing out on the results needed for their original application.
+In 2020, over 70,000 students successfully applied to uni through Clearing with many applying after missing out on the results needed for their original application.

 Applying through Clearing can include making a lot of phone calls and having to wait for call backs.
 With more people applying for university through Clearing each year, phone lines can get busy and this waiting can increase your stress levels if you let it.

 Instead, remember that if more than 70,000 students got through Clearing in previous years, the chances are that you will this time around.